 Mediation under either method is voluntary by the parties unless otherwise ordered by the workers compensation Judge.

-The Office of Workers Compensation (OWC) mediators are licensed attorneys who are specifically trained in handling mediations, knowledgable about dispute resolution techniques and experienced in resolving Louisiana workers compensation disputes.
+The Office of Workers Compensation (OWC) mediators are licensed attorneys who are specifically trained in handling mediations, knowledgable about dispute resolution techniques, and experienced in resolving Louisiana workers compensation disputes.

-These OWC mediators attempt to resolve the workers compensation disputes between the parties, so that the parties will not have to go to a hearing in front of the workers compensation Judge.
+These OWC mediators attempt to resolve the workers compensation disputes between the parties so that the parties will not have to go to a hearing in front of the workers compensation Judge.

-In other words, mediation is an opportunity for an injured employee to settle his or her disputed issues - or even settle the employee's entire claim - within the Office of Workers Compensation (OWC) system at no cost, before those disputed issues go to trial.
+In other words, a mediation is an opportunity for an injured employee to settle his or her disputed issues - or even settle the employee's entire claim - within the Office of Workers Compensation (OWC) system at no cost, before those disputed issues go to trial.

 How Does a Mediation Conference Work in Louisiana Workers Compensation?